hungan1409/Github-Sample-Clean-Architecture/README.md

   * [EasyPermission][95]  is a wrapper library to simplify basic system permissions logic when targeting Android M or higher.
   * [CircleImageView][96]  a fast circular ImageView perfect for profile images.
   * [LeakCanary][97] a memory leak detection library for Android.
+  * [Shimmer][98] an Android library that provides an easy way to add a shimmer effect to any view in your Android app.

 [0]: https://developer.android.com/jetpack/components